austinxduong/dev-command-lines/README.md

     git push -f <remote> <branch> (ie. git push -f origin main)

 -   HEAD1 is the ID of the latest top-level commit, you can change it to HEAD2, HEAD3, etc depending which commit you want to rollback to
--   this command makes the main/master/header branch rollback to the specific commit (HEAD1, HEAD2, etc.), and DELETES all commits UP
+-   this command makes the main/master/header branch rollback to the specific commit (HEAD1, HEAD2, etc.), and DELETES all commits UP.
+No history or trace of this action will appear on the GitHub remote repository.
+This is good if you accidently push a commit you did not intend.
 -   recommended: test on a sandbox repo, before attempting on production